ChineloOgbonnah/Power-BI-Project/README.md

 The dataset used was clean and did not need any further transformation.
 This was checked using the Power Query Editor and the Validity for each column of the tables were 100%.

 ### Data Modelling:
-The type of model used for this report was a Star Schema (Many:1 and 1:Many).
 The auto-generated relationships between the tables were used (even though we could get other relationships), as it was suitable for this project.
+The model was a Star Schema with relationship Many:1 and 1:Many.

 ![](Maven_toy_Store_Model.PNG)

 ### Data Analysis Expression (DAX):
 I had added new columns and new measures using DAX.
-All the expressions I had used are listed below;
+All the expressions I had added are listed below;
 - Calculated Columns;
   1. <code> <mark>Cost = sales[Units]*RELATED(products[Product_Cost])</mark> </code>
   2. <code> <mark>Sales = sales[Units]*RELATED(products[Product_Price])</mark> </code>